benders5e/benders5e/earthbender.md

 ### ???
 At 20th level, ...

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page
 ## Earthbending specializations

 ### Advanced Earthbending

 #### Seismic Sense
-Beginning when you choose this specialization at 5th level, you are so tuned in to the earth that you can sense vibrations with your feet with such detail that you have blind sense within 100 feet.
-This range increases with level according to the first value in the Range column of the class table.
+Beginning when you choose this specialization at 5th level, you are so tuned in to the earth that you can sense vibrations with your feet with such detail that you have blind sense within your normal bending range.
 Enemies also have disadvantage when trying to surprise you.

-Additionally, you gain advantage on Insight checks when your target is in earthbending range.
+Additionally, you gain advantage on Insight checks when your target is in normal earthbending range.

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>

-\page
 #### Earth Dive
 Beginning at 8th level, you can dive into and out of earth as though it were liquid.
+Your "swim" speed equals your walking speed.
 While underground, you must hold your breath.

 #### Advanced Form
 At 12th level, you learn an additional form of your choice from the following list: